 Selling, general and administrative expenses of the Company include its corporate overhead, project management, information technology, executive compensation, human resources, legal and accounting expenses.
-Selling, general and administrative expenses were approximately \$4.6 million and \$4.0 million for the three months ended March 31, 2011 and 2010.
+Selling, general and administrative expenses were approximately \$4.4 million for both the three months ended September 30, 2011 and 2010.
+Compared to last year, domestic selling, general and administrative expenses declined approximately \$200,000.
+This decline was directly offset by additional expenses related to the new subsidiary in Mexico and increased expenses in Australia and Japan.